 Indigenous Australians answered the call

-Indigenous Australians were barred from joining Australia’s military forces.
-Nevertheless, despite not even being recognised as citizens in their own country, they tried to volunteer in the Australian Imperial Force (AIF).
+Indigenous Australians were exempt from joining Australia’s military forces.
+Nevertheless, despite not being recognised as equal citizens in their own country, they tried to volunteer in the Australian Imperial Force (AIF).
 Many travelled hundreds of kilometres to enlist after being denied the chance at recruiting centres closer to their communities.
-Some were passed by the recruiter only to be rejected while undergoing training in the camps.
+It was the medical officer’s role to reject men on the basis of race.
+Many were accepted at recruitment only to be rejected later in the training camps.

 When war was declared, Charles Blackman was working as a labourer employed by Mr J.H.
 Salter in Biggenden, Queensland.
 Salter and Blackman were friends and corresponded throughout the war.
 In a letter, written in February 1918, Blackman tells Salter how his 9th Battalion comrades helped him out: “They treated me [as] good pals would.”